vihari/vihari.github.io/publications.md

 <a name="dg_for_dr"></a>
 * **Untapped Potential of Data Augmentation: A Domain GeneralizationViewpoint** **Work In Progress** [[pdf](../assets/dg_for_dr.pdf)].
-  In this work, we argue why plain augmentation leads to shallow parameter sharing between the original and augmented examples.
-We show how even the SoTA augmentation methods could still overfit on augmentations and their scope for mitigating this overfit by employing domain generalization techniques.
+  We argue why plain augmentation leads to shallow parameter sharing between the original and augmented examples.
+We show how even the SoTA augmentation methods could still overfit on augmentations and the scope for mitigating this overfit by employing domain generalization techniques.
 <a name="csd"></a>
 * **Efficient Domain Generalization via Common-Specific Low-Rank Decomposition.**
   **ICML 2020** [[pdf](https://arxiv.org/abs/2003.12815)][[code](https://github.com/vihari/CSD/)]